pra8186/Assignment/README.md

 '/api/sales/avg-by-status' ==>Fetch  Average sales per order status <br>
 '/api/sales/records' ==>Fetch All Records From the CSV <br>
  ### Note :
- <li> To run the 'DataAnalysis' project simply colne the project and run  './gradlew :daily_analysis:bootRun' at the project level directory
+ <li> To run the 'DataAnalysis' project simply colne the project and run  './gradlew :data_analysis:bootRun' at the project level directory
  <li> To run the Producer-consumer Project simply run './gradlew :pub-sub:bootRun' at the project level directory

  Sample result for 'DataAnalysis' Project :